 I strongly encourage you to use additional layers for your edits.
 These layers are described below.

-New Layer A transparent layer with no pixels – great for retouching, gradients, dodging + burning, type, shapes, etc. Make sure “Sample All Layers” is selected in the tool options panel when using the spot healing brushes or clone stamp.
+New Layer A transparent layer with no pixels – great for retouching, adding gradients, dodging + burning, text, shapes, etc. Note: make sure “Sample All Layers” is selected in the tool options panel when using the spot healing brushes or clone stamp.

 Adjustment Layer Has no pixels but a set of instructions allowing non-destructive image adjustments while maintaining ability for future edits.
 Easy to protect parts of the image using layer mask.
 You can also modify the effect by changing the Blending Mode located at the top of the layer panel.
-Set to Normal by default.
+The blending mode is set to Normal by default.

 Duplicate Layer Creates a new layer by duplicating pixels.
 Use when necessary for retouching tools that require pixels to work, i. e.
 Content-aware fill.
 You can also change opacity and/or blending modes to modify the effect.